'Wrongfully convicted' Ivan Henry being sued by alleged victims

 In 2015, Henry sued Crown prosecutors for mishandling his case, federal justice ministers for failing to review his conviction, and Vancouver police for botching the original investigation.

-Last year, Chief Justice Christopher Hinkson ordered the B.C.
-Government to pay Henry $8 million in compensation, plus he received unspecified settlements from the federal government and the City of Vancouver.
+Last year, Chief Justice Christopher Hinkson ordered the B.C. government to pay Henry $8 million in compensation.
+He also received unspecified settlements from the federal government and the City of Vancouver.

 The courts later appeared to cap the total compensation at around $8 million when it ruled the province could deduct the other settlements from its payment.